Safari activities in Queen Elizabeth national park

 Boat cruise

-Boat cruise is an exciting activity in Queen Elizabeth national park which is done on Kazinga channel a 40 kilometer water body that connects Lake Edward and Lake George.
-Boat cruise on Kazinga channel is done in schedules that is the morning schedule which starts at 9:00am and the afternoon schedule which starts at around 2:00pm.
-During the boat ride which takes about 2 to 3 hours, you will be able to view large concentrations of hippos and Nile crocodiles in water, other animals like buffaloes, elephants, waterbucks, warthogs among others drinking water along the shores, view aquatic bird species like hornbills, cormorants, bee-eaters, kingfishers, fish eagles, view fishermen along the shores preparing their fishing gears among others.
+During the boat ride, which takes about 2 to 3 hours, you will be able to view large concentrations of hippos and Nile crocodiles in water and other animals like buffaloes, elephants, waterbucks, and warthogs, among others, drinking water along the shores; view aquatic bird species like hornbills, cormorants, bee-eaters, kingfishers, and fish eagles; and view fishermen along the shores preparing their fishing gear, among others.

 Chimpanzee trekking